dsdevries/coding-challange/README.md

 5) Make a PR against the master branch from your name branch.

-6) Alert the hiring manager or recruiter that you've made the PR, and include a link to your forked repo.
-You may be asked to add a DSS code reviewer as a collaborator to your fork.
+6) Alert the hiring manager or recruiter that you've made the PR, and include a link to your repo.
+You may be asked to add a DSS code reviewer as a collaborator.

 # Required Tasks